 Phase I Environmental Site Assessment in Chicago & Phase II Environmental Site Assessment in Chicago

 An Environmental Site Assessment or Environmental Impact Assessment is often preformed to ensure that decision makers consider the environmental impacts when deciding whether or not to proceed with a project.
-There are two different types: Phase I Environmental Site Assessments and Phase II Environmental Site Assessments.
+There are two types: Phase I Environmental Site Assessments and Phase II Environmental Site Assessments.

-Eagle Environmental Consultants can preform an Phase I Environmental Site Assessment in Chicago or surrounding areas to help you determine if a property is contaminated. by conducting tests to determine if the soil and/or ground water is contaminated.
+Eagle Environmental Consultants can preform an Phase I Environmental Site Assessment in Chicago or surrounding areas to help you determine if a property is contaminated.